• Skip to primary navigation

 What can I substitute cornstarch with to thicken the raspberry sauce?

-I prefer using cornstarch to thicken the raspberry sauce because it gives it the best flavour and texture.
+I prefer using cornstarch to thicken the raspberry sauce because it gives it the best flavor and texture.
 You can use all-purpose flour instead if you prefer.

 Why sweetened condensed milk?